jsoon049/Movie-App/README.md

+To search for a movie type in a title or keyword into the searchbar and then press the enter key.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: